AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find clients by filtering based on attributes.
-1. Fitbook displays a success message with the number of clients found, along with the filtered list of clients.
+1. FitBook displays a success message with the number of clients found, along with the filtered list of clients.
 1. Use case ends.

 **Extensions**
 * 1a.
 User does not specify any attribute to filter by.
   * 1a1.
-Fitbook alerts the user that the command is invalid and displays the correct command format
+FitBook alerts the user that the command is invalid and displays the correct command format
   * Step 1a1 is repeated until the user specifies an attribute to filter by.
   * Use case resumes at step 2.